Andrettin/Wyrmsun/readme.txt

 - Added many new component words for Germanic settlement, province and smithy name generation.

 * Factions
-- Added support for factions using a different language than their civilizations.
+- Added support for factions using a different language than their civilizations (for name generation).
 - The England and Scotland factions now use English for proper name generation (for units, settlements, provinces and smithies).

 * Grand Strategy